dhairya-quash/TEST-REPO/README.md

     git clone https://github.com/Oscorp-HQ/quash-max.git
     ```

-4. Navigate to the directory where you cloned the repo.
-Move to the directory of your choice and start making changes:
+4. Move to the directory of your choice and start making changes:
     ```bash
     cd quash-max/android
     ```